Denver Outdoor Places Program

 • Letter of approval from landlord or property owner

-• Showing the location and dimensions of all patio elements
+• Showing the location and dimensions of all of the required patio elements

 • Nearby obstructions such as trees, tree grates, benches, planters, parking meters, curbs, curb ramps, manholes, utility boxes, Fire Department Connections, etc.